bmcilw1/goodtechcofounders/src/pages/about/index.md

 My goal is to create a resource for building better software and more successful new businesses.
 Many of these lessons are hard-won through personal failures, and many are built on the shoulders of giants.
 Here you'll find what I've found the most useful for my own projects and ventures.
 I hope it helps!

 Welcome to the community.
-I hope you build something!
+Keep building!

 <br/>
 <br/>